aragon/hack/docs/guides-use-frame.md

 #### Signing

-Next ran the command again.
-This time Frame will ask you to sign the transaction that the `aragonCLI` have generated, then confirm it in your device.
-A couple of seconds later the transaction will be mined.
+Now run the command again.
+This time, Frame will ask you to sign the transaction that `aragonCLI` generated and finally confirm it from your hardware device.
+A couple of seconds later, the transaction should be mined.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-first-tx.gif">
 </p>

-Congratulation 🎉 you just sign a transaction with Frame.
-Open the browser and see the minted `FRAME` tokens for the address you choose on the live Aragon DAO on rinkeby.
-[Follow this link](https://rinkeby.aragon.org/#/0x16b3C84d4DB149590981F2d3A36e14Db96069730/0x1a8d8bb7eb5ac6e6f51df5e65d301c7e5dd00d58).
+Congratulation 🎉!
+You just signed your first transaction with Frame, minting tokens from a DAO.
+Navigate your browser to the [live Aragon DAO's Token Manager](https://rinkeby.aragon.org/#/0x16b3C84d4DB149590981F2d3A36e14Db96069730/0x1a8d8bb7eb5ac6e6f51df5e65d301c7e5dd00d58) to see the minted `FRAME` tokens for the address you chose.

-#### View
+#### Viewing transactions

-Frame also show you the transaction on etherscan clicking on the view details button.
+By clicking on the "View details" button, Frame will open the transaction's details on Etherscan.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-view-tx.gif">